Where Everything Fights Everything

 IKEA created an entirely new consumer behaviour paradigm; Sonic, though beloved, operated within existing entertainment frameworks.

-Aesthetic appeal sonic Wins
+Aesthetic appeal Sonic Wins

 IKEA Furniture